 Students are urged to become Student Affiliates of the American Association of Marriage and Family Therapy (AAMFT).
 Applications are available online at www.aamft.org.

 Marriage and Family Therapy students take four semesters of practicum, which consists of intensive training in the university’s Community Counseling Service (CCS) and off-campus sites.
 In the CCS practicum, students participate on treatment teams under the supervision of licensed professionals and use video recording and live supervision to enhance feedback and client services.
 Students in off-campus practicum sites are supervised by OLLU faculty or qualified professionals.

 From the American Association for Marriage and Family Therapy website

 The Commission on Accreditation for Marriage and Family Therapy Education is recognized by the Council for Higher Education Accreditation (CHEA).
 Consistent with the CHEA Recognition Standards, accreditation organizations must establish standards that require accredited programs “to provide quality and consistent information about academic quality and student achievement and thus to foster continuing public awareness, confidence, and investment.”
 COAMFTE has established Accreditation Standards that require programs to report on student achievement.
 Additionally, COAMFTE collects student achievement data on graduation rates, exam pass rates, and licensure rates.
 Accredited programs are required to report student achievement criteria data on an annual basis.

 Accredited programs report student achievement criteria data for each cohort in the program.
 A cohort is defined as the students who entered a program between a given time period (example: the students in the fall 2015-spring 2016 cohort, entered their respective programs between the fall of 2015 and spring of 2016).

-Data for the Marriage and Family Therapy program shows in the 2019 Student Achievement Data for the San Antonio campus program document.
+Data for the Marriage and Family Therapy program shows in the 2022 Graduate Achievement Data for the San Antonio campus program document.